oroinc/documentation/user_guide/my_oro/my_user_emails.rst

 To **open** an email, click once either on the email or the **View** icon at the right end of the email.

 .. image:: /user_guide/img/getting_started/emails/view.jpg
-   :alt: View emails
+   :alt: Click on the view icon to open an email and view its details

 .. image:: /user_guide/img/getting_started/emails/example_email_sent.jpg
-   :alt: View emails
+   :alt: View the details of a sent email

 From the page of the opened email, you can:

 -  **Add Comment** (add, edit or delete a comment to the email).

    .. image:: /user_guide/img/getting_started/emails/add_comment.jpg
-      :alt: How to add a comment
+      :alt: Add a comment to an email

 -  **Add Task** (assign a task through an email).

    .. image:: /user_guide/img/getting_started/emails/add_task.jpg
-      :alt: How to add a task
+      :alt: Add a task to an email

 -  **Mark Unread**

    .. image:: /user_guide/img/getting_started/emails/mark_unread.jpg
-      :alt: How to mark unread
+      :alt: Mark a selected email unread

 -  **Add Context** (define a record related to the email).

    .. image:: /user_guide/img/getting_started/emails/add_context.jpg
-      :alt: How to add a context
+      :alt: Add a related context to an email

 -  **Reply** (reply directly to the sender).